top of page

 Grip Options

-Grips are the first thing that you will most likely feel when picking up your fishing rod, so we want them to be to your liking and durable enough for your fishing application.
+Grips are the first thing that you will most likely feel when picking up your fishing rod.
+We want them to be to your liking and durable enough for your fishing application.
 Here are some Examples of grip options.

 1 2 3 4

-Grip #3 and #4 is stanard cork in full and split grip configurations.
+Grip #3 and #4 is standard cork in full and split grip configurations.
 Cork is light in weight and can be shaped and contoured to your style of needs.

 1 2 3 4 5 6

 Reel seat #1 is a aluminum anodized big game reel seat.
-This reel seat will be used on most big game rods, shark rods, and any other heavy duty rods.
+This reel seat will be used on most big game rods, shark rods, and other heavy-duty rods.

-Reel seat #2 is a conventional trigger style reel seat you will see this seat on high speeds jigging rods and heavy duty conventional style rods.
+Reel seat #2 is a conventional trigger style reel seat.
+This seat is used on high speeds jigging rods and heavy-duty conventional style rods.

-Reel seat #3 and #4 are your stanard spinning rod reel seats.#3 is a aluminum seat while #4 is a griphite reel seat.
+Reel seat #3 and #4 are your standard spinning rod reel seats. #3 is an aluminum seat while #4 is a graphite reel seat.

-The graphite reel seat is lighter in weight then the aluminun and will be used when try to keep the rod as light as possable.
+The graphite reel seat is lighter in weight then the aluminum and will keep the rod as light as possible.

 The last of the reel seats #5 and #6 are graphite inshore style reel seats. #5 is a spinning and #6 is a bait casting style.
 Both are used on light weight inshore and bass fishing applications.